vdmitriyev/datasets-links-collection/README.md

 A community-curated database of well-known people, places, and things
 * http://www.freebase.com/

-Answer on Quora about datasets:
+Answer on Quora *"Where can I find large datasets open to the public?"*:
 * http://www.quora.com/Where-can-I-find-large-datasets-open-to-the-public?q=dataset

 Enron Email Dataset (Famous Public E-mails Dataset)